Summerville · Mobile Automotive Locksmith

 A huge share of Summerville drives into the Charleston job centers daily.
 A key that fails the night before, or keys lost on the way home, is a call I get from this side often.

 Losing the last key isn't the disaster the dealer makes it sound like.
-It's a process I run several times a week, and it happens in your driveway — not on a flatbed headed 40 minutes into town.
+It's a process I run several times a week, and it happens in your driveway in Cane Bay, Nexton, or wherever the car sits — not on a flatbed.

 01